Rizhiy/tmux-uptime/README.md

 tmux source-file ~/.tmux.conf
 ```

-If format strings are added to `status-right`, they should now be visible.
+If format string is added to status-line, it should now be visible.

 ## Usage
 Add `#{uptime}` format string to your existing status.